alamehan/nice-list/README.md

   * [Vector Magic](https://vectormagic.com/) - Easily Convert JPG, PNG, GIF Files to PDF, SVG, EPS Vectors.
   * [Google Earth](https://www.google.com/intl/id/earth/) - 3D representation of Earth based primarily on satellite imagery - Allows you to "fly".
   * [IsItDownRightNow?](https://www.isitdownrightnow.com/) - Monitors the status of your favorite web sites and checks whether they are down or not.
+  * [HaveIBeenPwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach.

 <br>